Episode 3: The designer and the highway

 Next Episode

-Episode 5: The philosopher, social housing and public space
+Episode 4: The social worker, social housing and public space

 Today we are going to the outskirts of Antwerp where we explore the integration of art in social housing and public spaces, drawing inspiration from the works of architect Renaat Braem's units at Kiel.
-These high-rise blocks were built between 1949-1958 in Kiel.
+These high-rise blocks were built between 1949-1958.
 It was Braem’s first project where he integrated painting, murals, and sculpture, and shows the importance of the synthesis of the arts.

 Concept, realisation and editing: Angelique Campens